gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

    <a href="https://www.youtube.com/watch?v=8ldIHP175TI&t=9s" target="_blank">video</a>

-..  container:: justify

 Save *peg.gro* in a new folder.
 Next to *peg.gro* create an empty file named *topol.top*, and copy the following lines in it:

 ..  code-block:: bw